OpenFunction/functions-framework-nodejs/test/e2e/README.md

 e2e verify -c test/e2e/async-openfunction-bindings/e2e.yaml
 ```

-4. Clean up the testing environment
+4. Clean up the test environment

 ```bash
 e2e cleanup -c test/e2e/async-openfunction-bindings/e2e.yaml
 ```

-If you use the `e2e setup -c **` format, the generated k8s-config will be `/tmp/e2e-k8s.config`
+When using the format `e2e setup -c **`, the generated Kubernetes configuration is located at `/tmp/e2e-k8s.config`.

-In the process of setup, it is actually composed of many small processes.
-You can follow each sub-step to debug step by step, and use `kubectl` to apply and cancel files.
-And you can observe the status information of each pod at any time.
+The setup process involves multiple smaller steps.
+You can debug incrementally by following each sub-step, applying and rolling back files using `kubectl`.
+At any point, you can monitor the status of individual pods.

 ## Results
+Here are the results of the E2E tests:

 1. async openfunction bindings e2e test